AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 An RDE supports a single project at a time.
 Since code is synced from a local development environment to the RDE environment, it is most natural for one developer to be using it on their own at a given time.

 However, with careful coordination, it is possible for more than one developer to validate a specific feature or debug a specific issue.
-The key is that each developers keep their local projects in sync so code changes made by a particular developer are absorbed by the other developers, otherwise one developer might inadvertently overwrite the others code.
+The key is that each developer keeps their local projects in sync so code changes made by a particular developer are absorbed by the other developers, otherwise one developer might inadvertently overwrite the others code.
 The recommended strategy is for each developer to commit their changes to a shared git branch before syncing to the RDE, so that the other developers pull the changes before making their own changes.

 ## RDE Command Line Tools Commands {#rde-cli-commands}